MileHacker Logo

 Immigration Procedures

 Upon arrival at Seville Airport, provide your passport and any required visa to immigration officials.
-They may ask about your trip's purpose and duration, along with proof of onward travel or accommodation.
+They may ask about your trip's purpose and duration, along with proof that you are leaving the country or accommodation.
 General tourism activities in Seville do not typically call for special permits.

 Documents for Presentation